appleneko2001/o3c-docs/en/docs.md

 As with all other variables, change them according to your OWN preferences and comfort.

+> [!NOTE]
-!!!
-The general recommendation is to not use anything lower than `0.20mm` for both of them.
+> The general recommendation is to not use anything lower than `0.20mm` for both of them.
 Unwanted inputs may occur otherwise.

 ### <div align="center">Continuous Rapid Trigger</div>